dfieschko/RP1210/.github/pull_request_template.md

 ## 👀 Required Tests
 - [ ] Do the unit tests all pass?
 - [ ] Do the examples still work?
+- [ ] Are there any failing workflows?